FooQoo/PRChecklistify/pages/side-panel/src/context/README.md

 -   Navigation logic should be centralized within the context to ensure consistency and maintainability.
 -   Context providers should wrap the parts of the application that need access to the context.
 -   Custom hooks should be used to simplify access to context values.
 -   Avoid storing large amounts of data in the context to prevent performance issues.
+Use Jotai atoms for larger or more frequently updated state.
 -   Keep context logic lean and focused on state management and navigation.
 -   Side effects within the context should be handled carefully to avoid unexpected behavior.